salahjebali/Going-Deeper-With-Residual-Blocks/README.md

 Feel free to explore the .py file for understanding how it works.

-# Exercise 1.1: A baseline MLP
+# 1.1: A baseline MLP

 Implement a simple Multilayer Perceptron to classify the 10 digits of MNIST (e.g. two narrow layers).Train this model to convergence, monitoring (at least) the loss and accuracy on the training and validation sets for every epoch.
 Note: This would be a good time to think about abstracting your model definition, and training and evaluation pipelines in order to make it easier to compare performance of different models.